sayarkarmakar/sayarkarmakar.github.io/index.md

 </table>

 <h2> Recent Updates</h2>
-Jan 2021: Our paper [Paper](../publications/sayarshrinkage.pdf) "Shrinkage Estimation with Singular Priors and an Application to Small Area Estimation" is now technically accepted (stylistic revision required) at Journal of Multivariate Analysis.
+Jan 2021: Our [Paper](../publications/sayarshrinkage.pdf) "Shrinkage Estimation with Singular Priors and an Application to Small Area Estimation" is now technically accepted (stylistic revision required) at Journal of Multivariate Analysis.

-Jan 2021: We submitted [Paper](../publications/sayarnn.pdf) where we proposed some algorithms with provable guarantees on depth-2 neural nets.
+Jan 2021: We submitted a [Paper](https://arxiv.org/abs/2005.04211) where we proposed some algorithms with provable guarantees on depth-2 neural nets.

 Jan 2021: We submitted a [Paper](../publications/sayarmodelfree.pdf) on model-free predictions for econometric datasets.
 Here we explored a popular model-free prediction based on NoVas transformation for long-horizon prediction and proposed new methods to boost this in diverse scenario.